 MTI employs an E-Resident program to provide portfolio firms with direct access to experienced entrepreneurs who have taken big risks, founded companies, raised capital, and created jobs.
-One of the most powerful tools one can provide to startups or to less experienced teams is access to network contacts and mentorship support from seasoned entrepreneurs.
-MTI's E-Resident program is intended, like other MTI programs, to improve the competitive position of Maine's technology-intensive sectors and ultimately lead to business growth and jobs for Maine people.
+One of the most powerful tools to startups or to less experienced teams is access to network contacts and mentorship support from seasoned entrepreneurs.